Area: 1,342 acres

 Our Work

-Since commencing management under the 2017 five-year management contract, CNLM’s activities have included:
+Since commencing management in 2017 (through 2024), CNLM’s activities have included:

 - Researching and discussing with weed control expert’s appropriate means of testing and implementing long-term vegetation management within the context of sensitive species and abiotic resources and multiple uses of the Preserve